 If you love to learn about the universe, you’ll love learning about different types of galaxies.
-There are many different types of galaxies in the Universe, and each one is fascinating in its way.
+There are many different types of galaxies in the Universe, and each one is fascinating in its own way.
 In this blog post, we’ll discuss some of the most common types of galaxies.
 Stay tuned for More!

 Spiral galaxies, like our own Milky Way, have arms that wind around a central bulge of stars.
 Elliptical galaxies are elongated and lack the spiral structure of spiral galaxies.
-Finally, irregular galaxies do not fit neatly into any one category; they may have no defined structure or may be in the process of merging with another galaxy.
+Finally, irregular galaxies do not fit neatly into any one category; they may have no defined structure or maybe in the process of merging with another galaxy.

 Galaxies come in all shapes and sizes, but galaxies with unusual traits stand out.
 For example, there is the prospect of colliding or interacting ones; some even have active nuclei that shoot jets into space!